SAP-samples/abap-platform-rap630/exercises/ex3/README_ABAP_ENVIRONMENT.md

-## Excercise 3.2 - Extend the data structure
+## Excercise 3.3 - Check the data structure extension

-As shown in the schematic view above we have to extend the following objects of our extensible base BO.
+The wizard has generated the following repository objects:

 Order of extension | Repository object name | Name           | Comment
 -------- | ------------------------- | ------------------------ | -----------------------------------------------------